Finite-size corrections to Fermi's golden rule: I. Decay rates: Introduction: wave zone vs particle zone

 \section{Introduction: wave zone vs particle zone}

-A wave length of a particle of a momentum $\vec{p}$ is given by Planck constant $h$ as ${\hbar}/{|\vec{p}|}$, where $\hbar={h/(2\pi)}$ and is of microscopic size.
-The momentum eigenstate is a plane wave of uniform density and many free waves of a constant kinetic-energy are also uniform in space and are like free particles.
+The wave length of a particle of momentum $\vec{p}$ is given by the Planck constant $h$ as $\hbar/|\vec{p}|$, where $\hbar = h/2\pi$ and is of microscopic size.
+The momentum eigenstate is a plane wave of uniform density and many free waves of a constant kinetic energy are also uniform in space and are like free particles.
 A system of many waves of varying kinetic energy shows non-uniform behavior called diffraction.
-A diffraction pattern has a spatial scale of the wave length normally but can become much longer in a system of a space-time symmetry.
-The diffraction of this kind that depends on space-time position in many-body scatterings is studied.
+A diffraction pattern normally has a spatial scale comparable to that of the wave length, but it can become much longer in a system of a space-time symmetry.
+Diffraction of this kind which depends on space-time position in many-body scatterings, is studied.

 The diffraction gives corrections to transition probabilities computed by Fermi's golden rule.
 These corrections are connected with calibrations of detectors and might be known partly to experimentalists.
 Even so, it is important and useful to many physicists to clarify them.